Lyoneidas/CardDeck/README.md

 1. The card we are using is one set of standard poker, which is consisted of 52 different cards without the jokers.
 2. We use 1-52 to indicate these cards.

+## Environment

+Language: Java 1.8 x64
+Build tool: Maven
+OS: Windows 10

+## Usage

+1. Run the CardDeck.jar with command line:
+   $java -jar CardDeck.jar
+        -a <optional: Integer, argument a for A shuffle, default=2> -rf <mandatory: String, directory to the input> -sr <optional: Integer, shuffle round numbers, default value=12> -o <mandatory: String, output directory for the results>
+   Example:
+   $java -jar CardDeck.jar -a 6 -rf ./test.csv -sr 11 -o ./re sult.csv

+The application will get inputs from test.csv in the same directory, and the output will be in both command line output and result.csv file.
+The arguement A of A shuffle will be 6 and the shuffle will repeat 11 times, which will be explained in the following writeups.

+2. Input format:
+  A comma seperated sequence consisted of pure integers between 1-52.
+  Example:test.csv
+  1,2,3,4,5,6,7,8,9,10,11,12

 ## Design

 Input: a comma seperated sequence with numbers 1-52.
 The size of the sequence should be between 0 and 52.